nus-cs2113-AY2223S2/tp/docs/UserGuide.md

 `view` : view all categories in moneymind

+### Search for a category or event: `search`

+Finds and displays all categories and events that contain a specified keyword.

+Format: `search KEYWORD`

+* Categories and events that contains `KEYWORD` will be displayed.

+Example of usage:

+`search bill`

 ### Check the Instruction Menu: `help`

 This command allows the user to view the instruction menu.